-We sell and install vacuum tube elevators in Oregon and Washington, including areas in and around Seattle, Olympia, Vancouver, Portland, Eugene and Bend.
+We sell and install vacuum tube elevators in Oregon.

 Pneumatic Vacuum Elevators LLC is the designer and manufacturer of the vacuum elevator.
 PVE currently manufactures three versions of its air driven residential elevators, ranging from single to a three-passenger, wheelchair-accessible home elevator.
 The PVE30 has a 30" diameter, the PVE37 has a 37" diameter, and the PVE52 has a 52" diameter and is wheelchair accessible.
 All of PVE’s vacuum home lift systems are capable of up to a 35 foot (10,5m) vertical rise over as many as four stops.
 The unique design of the vacuum residential elevator is a perfect choice for any retro-fit or new construction project and will enhance the value of one’s home without the consuming footprint of a traditional home elevator.
 Rather than using cables or pistons, the unique residential elevator is powered by one of the most abundant resources in the world… AIR!

 No pit excavation, hoist way, or machine room needed